gpuInfo — Return formatted GPU provider status in MATLAB and RunMat.

-gpuInfo() returns a concise, human-readable string that summarises the active GPU acceleration provider.
-It is a convenience wrapper around gpuDevice, intended for logging or displaying status information in the REPL and notebooks.
+gpuInfo() returns a concise status string describing the active GPU acceleration provider.
+It is a convenience wrapper around gpuDevice for logging and interactive diagnostics.

 How gpuInfo works